 Learn how to automate Linux system administration tasks with Ansible!
 Red Hat System Administration III: Linux Automation with Ansible (RH294) teaches the skills needed to manage large numbers of systems and applications efficiently and consistently.
 You will learn the techniques needed to use Ansible to automate provisioning, configuration, application deployment, and orchestration.

-This course is based on Red Hat Enterprise Linux 8 and Red Hat Ansible Engine 2.8.
+This course is based on Red Hat® Enterprise Linux 9 and Red Hat Ansible Automation Platform 2.2.